jmcheon/jmcheon.github.io/_posts/2023-03-14-checkValidParameterNumber.md

 # checkValidParameterNumber method from Parser class

-"it is to check if the current token has a valid number of parameters. it works for only simple directives."
+"it is to check if the current directive being parsed has a valid number of parameters. it works for only simple directives."

 |            |           `type`            |        `name`        |                        `description`                         |
 | :--------: | :-------------------------: | :------------------: | :----------------------------------------------------------: |